72division/BG3_Bloodletter/Readme.md

 ## Level Progression

 ### Level 3
-Passive : Anatomist, Blood Essence(2 Max)
+Passive : Anatomist, Blood Essence(3 Max)
 Class Action : Crimson Blink, Bloodletting

 > #### **Anatomist**
 > You gain Advantage on attack rolls when your target is bleeding and gain Proficiency Bonus with Medicine skill.

 > #### **Crimson Blink**
 > Traverses to any available blood surface.
-This movement can be executed only when no enemies are within 1.5m.
+This movement can`t executed when you are Threatened.

 > #### **Bloodletting**
 > With a successful Medicine check on a DC 10, the Bloodletting skill deliberately draws blood, offering dual effects based on the target: if an enemy, it inflicts Bleeding; if an ally, it purges the target from disease, poison, paralysis, and blindness instead.